 Update October 27th 2024: I've discovered however another similar incident that could have inspired the Christians being blamed for the Fire of Rome Narrative.
 Josephus in Wars of The Jews Book 7 Chapter 3 Section 3 talks about events in Antioch in 67 AD which include a persecutions of the Jews justified by accusing them of plotting to burn down the city.

-You'd think if something similar had happened to what was then still a sect of Judaism in Rome only 3 years earlier it's also be something Josephus would have noted somewhere.
+You'd think if something similar had happened to what was then still a sect of Judaism in Rome only 3 years earlier it'd also be something Josephus would have noted somewhere.

-Since Antioch is the other City Peter is traditionally the first Bishop of and since his martyrdom was traditionally dates to 67 AD, maybe he was actually Martyred as part of this Jewish Persecution?
+Since Antioch is the other City that Peter is traditionally the first Bishop of and since his martyrdom was traditionally dated to 67 AD, maybe he was actually Martyred as part of this Jewish Persecution?

 No comments: